ARLJohnston/go-http/README.md

 ```

 ### Database Client
-Requires a running MySQL database, which is set with `MYSQL_DATABASE_ADDRESS` and defaults to `localhost:3306`
+Requires a running Postgres database, which is set with `DATABASE_ADDRESS` and defaults to `localhost:5432`
 Use Go to build and run the client:
 ```console
 cd server